United Kingdom Fast Facts

 Electricity: 240V, 50Hz

-Stonehenge Built in several stages starting around 3,000 BC, Stonehenge remains one of humankind's biggest mysteries.
+Built in several stages starting around 3,000 BC, Stonehenge remains one of humankind's biggest mysteries.
 While science is still trying to determine the purpose behind this famous prehistoric monument, it is generally assumed to be some sort of astronomical observatory that reflects the changing trajectory of the sun through the sky and the seasons.

-Tower of London Over the years, the Tower has served as an impregnable fortress, a royal residence, armory, treasury, and perhaps most notably, as a prison for those who offended the monarchy.
+Over the years, the Tower has served as an impregnable fortress, a royal residence, armory, treasury, and perhaps most notably, as a prison for those who offended the monarchy.
 Today, the Tower houses the Crown Jewels along with many other treasures and exhibits.
 Guarded by 37 "Beefeaters," legend has it the kingdom would fall if they were to ever desert the Tower.

 Cooper’s Hill Cheese Rolling Festival